Assessment - FAQ

 These Guidelines are to be followed in conjunction with the MD Program Assessment Rules and Regulations (https://md.calendar.utoronto.ca/academic-regulations)

-What if I am sick and cannot write a scheduled mandatory assessment?
+What if I cannot write a mandatory assessment on the specified date?

 Students are required to report absences for all activities that are scheduled assessments by completing and submitting a U of T Verification of Illness (VOI) form found on the school absences page.